When to Contact a Plumber

 - Undamaged, commercially canned foods can be saved if you remove the can labels, thoroughly wash the cans, and then disinfect them with a solution consisting of one cup of bleach in 5 gallons of water.
 Relabel your cans, including expiration date, with a marker.

 - Food containers with screw-caps, snap-lids, crimped caps (soda pop bottles), twist caps, flip tops, and home canned foods should be discarded if they have come into contact with flood water because they cannot be disinfected.

 - For infants, use only pre-prepared canned baby formula that requires no added water.

 Small Business Disaster Relief Fund

-Managed by the Mayor's Office of Economic and Workforce Development (OEWD), in the aftermath of a disaster such as flooding, fire, etc., the fund is aimed to assist small businesses to immediately access up to $10K in funds for inventory replacement, equipment purchases, security deposits for new leases, employee salaries, or other expenses and to stabilize cash flow.
-For more information, please visit http://oewd.org/disaster-relief.
+A fund aimed to assist small businesses after a disaster such as flooding and fire, with up to $10K for inventory replacement, equipment purchases, security deposits for new leases, employee salaries, or other expenses and to stabilize cash flow.
+For more information: http://oewd.org/disaster-relief

 Floodwater Grant Program

 Consider applying for reimbursement up to $100k for eligible property owners for implementing projects on their properties to protect during heavy rains and minimize impacts.
 Visit sfwater.org/FloodWaterGrant